How to teach financial wisdom to your teen?

 It is very important to teach your child the difference between need and want.

 Some teens don`t realize the difference between both.
 You can teach your teen with examples.
 For instance, you can say “understand mobile phone is your need but an expensive smart phone is you want’’

 You can also say it’s a need if you need to be driven to school or college but if you demand for your own car it’s a want not a need.

 “Mom! my friend bought a new car I also want to own a car’’

 But to avoid this, as part of your journey to teach financial wisdom to your teen you should teach contentment to your teens.
-Teach them to count their blessing and feel grateful for the things they have.
+Teach them to count their blessings and feel grateful for the things they have.

 Teach them how they can buy a good dress in normal budget also.